 Known for its bright red flowers and extreme heat tolerance, firebush is a very popular blooming perennial in the American South.
-But as with many plants that thrive on heat, the question of cold quickly arises.
+As with many plants that thrive on heat though, the question of cold quickly arises.
 Keep reading to learn more about firebush cold tolerance and firebush winter care.

 Is a Firebush Frost Hardy?

 Firebush (Hamelia patens) is native to southern Florida, Central America, and the tropics of South America.
 In other words, it really likes the heat.
 Firebush cold tolerance is pretty much nil aboveground – when temperatures approach 40 degrees F. (4 C.), the leaves will start to turn color.
 Any closer to freezing, and the foliage will die.
 The plant can really only survive winter where temperatures remain well above freezing.